Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: The emergent unidirectional SF and hybrid SFS effects in the NH-SSH model

 where $m=1,2,\ldots,N$,

 and $c_{m}$ satisfies the physical condition

-These results indicate the emergence of the UPSF effect with the localization length $\xi_{m}=N/|\text{Re}(\log{c_{m}})|$, and the phase diagram of the UPSF modes is illustrated in Fig.~\ref{Fig-nsshsing}(A).
-Applying Eq.~(\ref{eqnsshsingvecs}) to the three selected points (red stars) in Fig.~\ref{Fig-nsshsing}(A), which correspond to the UPSF modes with LA, RA, and LRA, respectively, we obtain full energy spectrum [red dots in Figs.~\ref{Fig-nsshsing}(a1)-(c1)] and eigenstates [red lines in Figs.~\ref{Fig-nsshsing}(a2)-(c2)] perfectly matching the numerical results (blue dots).
+These results indicate the emergence of the unidirectional SF effect with the localization length $\xi_{m}=N/|\text{Re}(\log{c_{m}})|$.
+We illustrate the resulting phase diagram in Fig.~\ref{Fig-nsshsing}(A).
+Applying Eq.~(\ref{eqnsshsingvecs}) to the three selected points (red stars) in Fig.~\ref{Fig-nsshsing}(A), which correspond to the unidirectional SF modes with LA, LRA, and RA, respectively, we obtain full energy spectra [red dots in Figs.~\ref{Fig-nsshsing}(a1)-(c1)] and eigenstates [red lines in Figs.~\ref{Fig-nsshsing}(a2)-(c2)] that perfectly match the numerical results (blue dots).
+As in Sec. \ref{section3a}, we illustrate the MASEs of the LA and RA unidirectional SF modes for various system sizes in Fig. \ref{Fig-nsshsingscale}, which suggests a quasilinear dependence where the localization length increases with the system size $N$.
+Again, we emphasize that the quasilinear dependence of the pure SF effect is fragile for large system sizes, which may gradually evolve into the pure skin effect in the thermodynamic limit (see Appendix \ref{appendixadd2} for details).